 - Limited availability

 If Google Fiber is in your area—congrats!
-You’ve got access to the major internet provider with the cheapest fast internet.
+You’ve got access to the best internet provider with the cheapest gigabit internet plan.

-We appreciate Google Fiber’s simple plan pricing and lack of contracts, and with its intro plan coming in at just $70.00 per month, your total internet costs will be a steal for fiber internet with gigabit speeds.
+We appreciate Google Fiber’s simple plan pricing and lack of contracts, which helped it land the top spot in our Best of the Best Awards.
+With its intro plan coming in at just $70.00 per month, your total internet costs will be a steal for fiber internet with gigabit speeds—most competitors price their gigabit plans in the $80 to $90 range.
+Google Fiber also joined the 80% high approval club for speed and reliability in our survey, although its 23.9-millisecond average latency was a step behind other fiber competitors.

-Unfortunately, Google Fiber is only available in 23 US cities as of now.
+Unfortunately, Google Fiber is only available in a handful US cities as of now.
 But if you’re one of the lucky ones who can get your hands on Google Fiber, we highly recommend you grab it.

 Pros